Samuel-Bowden/drone-agility-challenge/README.md

 The movement of the drone is mapped to WASD.
 W/S activates the bottom and top thrusters.
 A/D rotates the drone anti-clockwise and clockwise.

-## Playing

-The game can be played on my website at https://samuelbowden.com/games/drone-agility-challenge, or it can be installed natively to devices running Windows, Linux and macOS with the instructions below.

 ## Installation

 See the releases section for pre-compiled versions of the game.
 If a precompiled version is not available for your platform, please follow the compilation instructions below.